yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 ### What is the batcher?

-We have a service called the batcher that batches enough proofs to send to the AVS in Eigen Layer to reduce on-chain verification costs.
-Users can submit their proofs to Aligned directly without the batcher.
-The batcher is fully optional.
-The batcher is an optimization to reduce on-chain verification costs.
+We have a service called the Batcher that batches enough proofs to send to the AVS in EigenLayer to reduce on-chain verification costs.
+Users can submit their proofs directly to Aligned’s Proof Verification Layer without using the Batcher.
+The Batcher is fully optional and serves as an optimization to further reduce on-chain verification costs.

 ### What are the security guarantees added by the batcher?

 A batcher can censor proofs.
-The user can run their own batcher to avoid censorship or can send a task to verify proofs in Aligned via Ethereum without using the batcher.
+The user can run their own batcher to avoid censorship or can send a task to verify proofs in our Proof Verification Layer via Ethereum without using the batcher.
 The batcher cannot transfer user's funds to other accounts, only spend them to create verification tasks and pay to the aggregator.
-We recommend to only deposit enough funds for a few months of operations.
+We recommend depositing only enough funds for a few months of operations.

 ### How do I send proofs without a batcher?